 In exceptional cases, retired academic members of staff fulfilling all other criteria may be selected as internal examiners as long as they are still active in research and have substantial involvement with the University.
 An independent chair should also be appointed.

-Honorary members of academic staff at The University of Manchester may be appointed as internal examiners where they fulfil all of the other criteria for appointment.
+Honorary members of academic staff at the University of Manchester may be appointed as internal examiners where they fulfil all of the other criteria for appointment.

 An internal examiner inexperienced in the University of Manchester postgraduate research degree examination process should normally have an independent chair present who is not required to have expertise in the work to be examined but is experienced in the examination process.